-- During a validate operation, if mysqlbackup encounters any encrypted InnoDB tables, it issues a warning and then skips over them. - For partial backups using transportable table spaces (that is, when the --use-tts option is used), encrypted InnoDB tables are never included in a backup.
-A warning is issued in the log file whenever an encrypted InnoDB table that matches the table selection criteria has been skipped over. - The --skip-unused-pages option has no effect on encrypted InnoDB tables during a backup (that is, empty pages for those tables are not skipped). - Offline backups of encrypted InnoDB tables are not supported by MySQL Enterprise Backup 4.1.1 and later when working with MySQL Enterprise Server 5.7.21 and later.
+- For partial backups using transportable table spaces (that is, when the --use-tts option is used), encrypted InnoDB tables are never included in a backup.
+A warning is issued in the log file whenever an encrypted InnoDB table that matches the table selection criteria has been skipped over. - The --skip-unused-pages option has no effect on encrypted InnoDB tables during a backup (that is, empty pages for those tables are not skipped). - If the server performs a master key rotation when a backup is running, the resulting backup might become corrupted.